KLIMATON ARCTIC≈2020generative sound object

 SUPPORTED BY:

-Together with a group of MOSAIC scientists and the sound designer and composer Thies Mynther, we are currently developing a sound instrument that outputs the data from the Arctic as sound - a sonified record of a disappearing landscape.
 The data of different categories of landscape are played using human voices as the keynote, modulating them and creating a strange choral voice.
 The earth assimilates the human voice and makes it "speak the language of the earth" - a "geological turn", a reversed network of relationships in which the landscape is playing the human and not the other way round.